-Employee recognition is a practice where employee achievements, great work, contributions, and milestones are publicly acknowledged.
-Effective employee recognition program ideas are not about the scale of the gesture.
-What matters is the consistency and the meaning behind them.
+Employee recognition is a practice where staff achievements, contributions, and milestones are publicly acknowledged.
+The best employee recognition program ideas are not about the scale of the gesture.
+What matters is the consistency and meaning behind them.

 Best Employee Recognition Ideas

-If you are looking for creative ways to recognize and reward your employees, below are some employee appreciation ideas that are cost-effective and easy to implement.
+If you are looking for creative and budget-friendly ways to recognize employees, below are some inexpensive and easy-to-implement employee appreciation ideas.

-This is one of the easiest methods to give recognition.
-Creating a culture where peers can celebrate each other’s achievements incites reciprocity, so the more examples of positive feedback a worker gets, the more they'll give it.
-Practically speaking, recognition can be a shout-out on a company Slack channel, intranet, HRIS, on a “wall of fame” bulletin board, or in an internal recognition newsletter
+This is one of the easiest and most low-cost ways to give recognition.
+Creating a culture of recognition where peers can celebrate each other’s achievements incites reciprocity, so the more examples of positive feedback a worker gets, the more they'll give it.
+Practically speaking, recognition can be a shout-out on a company’s communication app, HRIS, “wall of fame” bulletin board, or internal recognition newsletter.

 The added benefit of this recognition is free PR and recruitment marketing for your company.
 When you post top performers.
 These employee features humanize a business and widen the audience.
 Those recognized will share their recognition post with their friends, family, and colleagues who will most likely engage and re-share the post, thereby increasing brand awareness.
-Additionally, potential future hires will take note of these posts and will be assured that recognition and a positive culture are part of your company values.
-All of this increases engagement and a positive work culture experience.
+Additionally, potential future hires will take note of these posts and will be assured that recognition and a positive culture are part of your company's core values and culture.
+All of this increases engagement and a positive employee experience.

 In addition to being recognized, employees also act as brand ambassadors.

-Give your employees the ability and incentive to appreciate and uplift one another by investing in and integrating an employee recognition platform.
+By onboarding an employee recognition platform, you can give your employees the ability and incentive to appreciate and uplift one another.

 While ongoing recognition is a good general practice, making staff appreciation the only topic on the agenda sets the stage to keep the focus on accolades only.
 A quick huddle when a major project is completed, a big client is landed, or for any other win goes a long way in employee culture.

 Recognition can be cost-effective, easy, fun, and engaging.
-A rotating trophy for noteworthy achievements and progress sets the tone for some mild internal competition and engagement.
+A rotating trophy for employees’ contribution and progress sets the tone for some mild internal competition and engagement.
 Allow the rewarded employee to keep the trophy for a week or month after they are recognized for their outstanding performance or have a couple of themes where you have a few trophies.

 At the end of their time with the trophy, have a short two-minute ceremony where it is passed on to the next deserving employee.
 Let the previous winner announce and congratulate the new winner to create a forward-flowing stream of recognition among team members.

 A change of scenery and routine can be a great way to get to know employees outside of the office walls and it can be done on a budget.
 You can poll or survey employees on where they would like to go.
-Among the many options for remote employee recognition, there are virtual venues you can create to increase engagement and team building.
+Among the many options for remote employee recognition, there are virtual venues you can create for engaging team-building activities.

-Whether it is a museum visit, mini-golfing, painting, or a virtual movie, some time off duty to enjoy themselves for a job well done is sure to be appreciated.
+Whether it is a company-wide museum visit, mini-golfing, painting, or a virtual movie, some time off duty to enjoy themselves for good work can have major positive impacts on your work environment.

 Instead of defaulting to a generic card, company swag, or a basket of muffins on their work anniversaries, reward employees with a gesture in line with their personal interests.

 There is a wide range of options based on the individual and the budget.
 This is where creativity can go a long way— or you may want to get some expert input for the most creative ideas.
 From a skydiving experience to a dancing class to an art workshop, there are endless possibilities.
-Blueboard is an example of a company offering these unique services.
+Cooleaf, Kudos, and Reward Gateways are some examples of employee recognition and rewards platforms offering these unique services.

 Bear in mind that, for some employees, the most motivating reward you can give them is a day off to spend with their family.